跳转至主目录

 Assessing ewes 4-6 weeks post weaning for their fitness to join next year is another important link to improving ewe and lamb survival.
 Complete a Fit to join ewe health assessment on all ewes (see signposts), including checking for lameness, sound udders, condition score and teeth.

-See Chapter 10.3 in MMFS Module 10 Wean More Lambs for more information regarding managing your breeding ewes.
+See chapter 10.3 in MMFS Module 10 Wean More Lambs for more information regarding managing your breeding ewes.

 Management of sheep after shearing